awwright/oauth-primer/README.md

 ## Feature: Redirect workflow

 Not all login workflows use a username and password only.
-Modern Web applications, and especially applications protecting valuable assets like bank accounts, will use Two-Factor Authentication, which may involve copying a number off their phone, or other device that thwarts remote access.
+Modern Web applications, and especially applications protecting valuable assets like bank accounts, will use Two-Factor Authentication, which may involve copying a number off their phone, or other device with the effect of thwarting remote access.

 These Two-Factor Authentication systems must be asynchronous; you may need to give the user instructions on how to further identify themselves, and you don’t want to give out an access token until they have proven their identity.